10 Hudson Yards

-10 Hudson Yards, also known as the South Tower, is an office building that was completed in 2016 in Manhattan's West Side.
+10 Hudson Yards, also known as the South Tower, is an office building that was completed in 2016 on Manhattan's West Side.
 Located near Hell's Kitchen, Chelsea and the Penn Station area, the building is a part of the Hudson Yards urban renewal project, a plan to redevelop the Metropolitan Transportation Authority's West Side Yard.
-Coach, Inc. is the anchor tenant.
+Coach New York is the anchor tenant.
 During planning, the tower was known as Tower C.

 History

 Construction

-Hudson Yards, conceived through a large master plan by Kohn Pedersen Fox Associates, is expected to consist of 16 skyscrapers containing more than 12.7 e6sqft of new office, residential, and retail space.
+Hudson Yards, conceived through a large master plan by Kohn Pedersen Fox, is expected to consist of 16 skyscrapers containing more than 12.7 e6sqft of new office, residential, and retail space.
 Among its components will be 6 e6sqft of commercial office space, a 750000 sqft retail center with two levels of restaurants, cafes, markets and bars, a hotel, a cultural space, about 5,000 residences, a 750-seat school, and 14 acres of public open space.
 10 Hudson Yards, the first building on the site, is expected to help draw visitors to the area.

 Groundbreaking for 10 Hudson Yards occurred on December 4, 2012, with a provisional completion date of 2016.
 Foundation work continued through the first half of 2013 and the superstructure work began on the tower in August 2013.
 During excavation work, 70000 cuyd of soil was removed and 11000 cuyd of concrete was poured.
 The contract to construct the tower was awarded to a subsidiary of Tutor Perini in March 2013.
 The tower is the first tower in the Hudson Yards complex to have been completed, because it is the only Hudson Yards tower not on the artificial platform over the West Side Yards.

 As of March 2014, 10 Hudson Yards had risen more than 100 ft.
 As of February 2015, 10 Hudson Yards was 27 stories tall.
 As of April 2015, thirty-two of the tower's 52 floors had been completed.
 As of November 2015, 10 Hudson Yards had topped out.
 The tower was opened on May 31, 2016, with the first 300 Coach, Inc. employees moving into the building.
 As of November 2022, 10 Hudson Yards was the 49th-tallest building in the United States.

 The southern facade of 10 Hudson Yards cantilevers over the 30th Street spur of the High Line, and one of the building's entrances is to be located on the High Line.
 The architectural firm who designed 10 Hudson Yards was Kohn Pedersen Fox.
 Thornton Tomasetti was the structural engineer; Jaros, Baum & Bolles performed the MEP engineering; and Langan served as lead civil engineer.
 In January 2019, the developers unveiled a 30 ft long sculpture by American artist Jonathan Borofsky for the west lobby.